 In "The Laws of Colour Harmony" of 1881, Theodor Seemann allocated ROY G BV to white notes of a C scale, "in their vibrational order as in music".
 He limited the spectrum to the notes from C and A, and filled the void on B with black (preceded by a brown on A#).
-J F Hughes was to follow the same basic array in 1883, rightfully followed violet on A with ultraviolet.
-Consequently, B was coloured a symbolic greyish-violet.
+Mrs J F Hughes was to follow the same basic array in 1883.
+A cousin of Charles Darwin, she fittingly called her essay "Harmonies of Tones and Colours Developed by Evolution".
+Blue and indigo were combined on note G, followed by violet at A. B was ultraviolet, rightfully not a colour.
+It could be a symbolic greyish-violet, descending into black; likewise, yellow may ascend to white.
+The two colours (on notes B and E) represented the extremes of darkness and light.
 Hughes was hoping "if, therefore, musical harmonies are correctly gained, the same laws will develop harmonies of colour and will agree with the colours of the rainbow".

 Mrs Sargent Florence adopted a similar tactic, excluding indigo and placing the colours ROY G BV on the white notes of a C major scale.
 With violet on A, the remaining note B was occupied by an additional purple.
 Margaret Preston followed suit, with one further alteration - the note F was assigned yellow-green instead of green, and a green-blue was given to F#.
 Preston's arrangement gave a symmetrical balance between yellow on E and a blue G (though it seems unfortunate that a painter of flowers and vegetation should omit pure green).
 The remaining 'black' notes took up intermediate hues, half way between the main colours of adjacent white notes.
 For instance, Preston's C was always ruby red and D orange: the semitone between them had a somewhat indefinite character.
 The black note C# was orange red or scarlet, but became red orange or flame when considered as a D flat.
 Otherwise, the Newtonian emphasis is clear - main colours occupy white notes of a musical scale, and the key chord (a C major triad of C, E, and G) is picked out in painters' primaries of red, yellow and blue.
 The same triadic colours held in Newton's original system and in De Maistre's colour-music code, even though their key chords were D minor and A minor respectively.